Jed Wright Fellow for River Health

 - Ability to read, interpret, and navigate in remote locations using road and topographic maps, aerial photos, and other sources of mapped information.

-- Experience using technology (i.e. tablets, GPS) to navigate and record data or willingness to learn.
+- Experience using technology (i.e. tablets, GPS) to record data.

-- Knowledge and familiarity with Maine geography, natural history, and fish, wildlife, and plant identification or willingness to learn.
+- Knowledge and familiarity with Maine geography, natural history, and fish, wildlife, and plant identification.

 - Experience with Microsoft Office and Google Docs.

 - Experience living, working, and driving in remote setting